 Thankful for: My job and the people I work with.
-Seriously!
-I am also incredibly thankful for wine, my dog, my significant other who cooks for me since I am clueless in the kitchen, my wonderful friends, and people who move out of my way when I am running late.
+I am also incredibly thankful for wine, my dogs, my significant other who cooks for me since I am clueless in the kitchen, my wonderful friends, and people who move out of my way when I am running late.
 (I am the woman in the car behind you screaming that you shouldn’t be on the road!
 Sorry.)

 Words to live by: “Treat others the way you want to be treated.”
 (Totally goes against my last answer…but I AM working on it!)
 My mother gave me this advice when I was very young and it has had a huge impact on my dealings with people all my life.

 Job scope: I work on budgeting and financial operations as well as serve as the human resource contact for the center.
 The Life’s Principles that best describes my role at the Center are Be Resource Efficient and Be Locally Attuned and Responsive.

 History: Prior to arriving at the center, I held several positions in different units at Arizona State University including in the Office of the Provost, the College of Health Solutions and the College of Liberal Arts and Sciences.

 Go-to sense in the outdoors: My favorite sense when I am outdoors is my sense of hearing.
 If you just listen, even when it is completely quiet, you can hear the movement of things you cannot see, be it the wind or very small creatures.